better-labs/prediction-history/README.md

 # prediction-history
-An archive of past BetterAI predictions
+An archive of past BetterAI predictions.
+Used for testing purposes primarily.